heydar432/ML---Regression-Time-Series/Brazilian Oil Prediction/README.md

 ![image](https://github.com/heydar432/ML---Regression-Time-Series/assets/65925995/61bfed65-2138-4c0a-a4ce-b977fd5709f4)

-A project that leverages both Linear Regression and the Prophet library to forecast monthly oil production in Brasil.
+A project that leverages both Linear Regression and the Prophet library to forecast monthly oil production in Brasil, also doing deployed with FastApi. .

 ## 📋 Table of Contents
 - [Introduction](#introduction)